gptix/gptix.github.io/functionalprogramming.md

 subtitle: Why not program right?
 ---

-Everyone knows I like programming.
+Everyone knows I like programming a lot.

 And, if one is to program, why not do it properly?